 All right.

-And I guess there was one case where a individual barista said we can't do that because it's political.
+And I guess there was one case where individual barista said we can't do that because it's political.

-And that caused a big bro.
+And that caused a big brouhaha.

-And uh Starbucks backed down immediately.
+And Starbucks backed down immediately.

-Starbucks folded like a uh Starbucks napkin.
+Starbucks folded like a Starbucks napkin.

-It could be that they they were just you know reiterating the policy or maybe clarifying, but uh boy, Starbucks didn't want a piece of this fight.
+It could be that they were just reiterating the policy or maybe clarifying.

 If you were the Starbucks management, would you come anywhere near this topic if you could avoid it?